Sergie-AGA/Mini_Apps/README.md

 -- Version history:

+- 2.0 Now under development: React JS is being incorporated into the core files to allow future projects to handle React

 - 1.1
   Custom Sticky Notes: Restructured the way the data of the notes are saved so now local storage can be used properly.
 The position of the notes is also stored